GSA-TTS/FAC/docs/README.md

+> [!IMPORTANT]
+> Effective `April 30th, 5PM EST`, the Federal Audit Clearinghouse is entering a state of "Feature Complete".
+All outstanding Issues, Pull Requests and Features past this time are considered closed or not planned.
+The Federal Audit Clearinghouse may push critical version dependency updates and bug fixes, however, there will be no new features as of `May 1`.
+This state is subject to change at a later, undisclosed date.

 # FAC documentation

 Welcome to the FAC!
 Below are a collection of useful resources about the project, including architectural decision records, dependency management, diagrams, team practices, onboarding, and more.